Kaki King: Modern Yesterdays

 In 2019, King debuted a theatrical piece called DATA NOT FOUND, incorporating monologue, set design, lighting design, and audio-reactive sound design.
-After working with sound designer Chloe Alexandra Thompson to develop the sound design for DATA NOT FOUND, King expanded upon the music written for the show, co-producing the album Chloe Alexandra Thompson and Arjan Miranda.
-The album also incorporates a new invention, the passerelle bridge, designed by King in collaboration with Providence-based luthier Rachel Rosenkrantz.
+After working with sound designer Chloe Alexandra Thompson to develop the sound design for DATA NOT FOUND, King expanded upon the music written for the show, co-producing the album with Chloe Alexandra Thompson and Arjan Miranda.
+The album also incorporates a new invention, the passerelle bridge, designed by King in collaboration with Providence-based luthier Rachel Rosenkrantz, which is a guitar accessory that gives the guitar a Koto-like tone.

 The album was recorded in New York City in early March 2020, mere days before the first city-wide COVID-19 shutdowns.
 “We all gave each other COVID while we were making the record," King explained.
 Once everyone recovered, it became clear that tour plans would have to be postponed, but King decided to proceed with the release of the record.
 She adds, “It's sort of shocking that it even got done, given the timeframe."

 The album Modern Yesterdays was released on October 23, 2020, on Cantaloupe Music.

 Inspired by the album and its source inspirations, King produced MODERN YESTERDAYS (the live show titled after the album), showcasing audio-reactive designs for both the guitar and snare drum.
 The live show debuted worldwide and online in late October 2020, first recorded at the Ferst Center for the Arts in Atlanta, Georgia.
 MODERN YESTERDAYS debuted in front of a live audience at Lincoln Center in New York City in September 2021.
 It is currently touring extensively around the world.

 Style, techniques and instruments

 As a long-time Ovation player, King was invited to design her own custom guitar, the result being the Adamas 1581-KK model.
-Each guitar is signed by King, and she can be seen playing it often on tour and in The DVD for Tegan And Sara's The Con.
+Each guitar is signed by King, and she can be seen playing it often on tour and in the DVD for Tegan And Sara's The Con.

 King's fingerstyle playing combines fret-tapping with slap bass techniques, using the guitar for percussive beats, as well as sound layering and looping.
 Her playing style has been compared to Michael Hedges and Preston Reed, the latter of whom she explicitly cites as an influence.

 King uses Elixir Strings, particularly the Acoustic Light Guitar Strings on her custom Ovation Adamas guitar, and is a featured artist on the company's website.